kapitan05/SmartRAG/README.md

    ```

-## 🔮 Future Roadmap
+## Future Improvements
-* **Two-Stage Retrieval (Cross-Encoder):** Fine-tune a lightweight open-source model (e.g., Llama-3-8B or BGE-M3) using LoRA/PEFT to rerank the broad candidate pool retrieved by Qdrant.
+* **Reranker:** Fine-tune a smal model using LoRA to rerank the retrieved chuncks by relevance.
-* **Data Interpreter Tool:** Integrate a Python REPL tool allowing the agent to perform complex tabular data analysis (e.g., YoY growth calculations) natively via Pandas.
+* **Table analysis:** Integrate a Python tool allowing the agent to perform tabular data analysis.
-* **Self-Hosted Inference (vLLM):** Transition away from proprietary API calls by hosting a quantized small language model locally or on a rented GPU instance using vLLM for high-throughput, cost-effective inference.
+* **Self-Hosted Inference (vLLM):** Transition away from OpenAI API calls to local small LM.
-* **RL Post-Training for Financial Reasoning:** Align and fine-tune the self-hosted model specifically for financial data extraction and logical reasoning using state-of-the-art Reinforcement Learning techniques such as DPO (Direct Preference Optimization) or GRPO (Group Relative Policy Optimization).
+* **RL Post-Training:** Fine-tune this model specifically for financial data extraction and reasoning using RL techniques.